austinbeaufort/translator/README.txt

 Steps:
 1. Clone this repo.
 2. Create a config folder in root.
-3. Create config.js file and incude the following..
+3. Create config.js file inside of config folder and incude the following..

-API_KEY = "Your API Key that you received from Yandex".
+API_KEY = "Your API Key that you received from Yandex"

 4. Run it locally, translate to and from over five different languages!